BrayamC/Prework_TipCalculator/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+One of my greatest challenge was trying to keep track of data across screens.
+For example, I had trouble knowing when the user clicked on dark/light mode in the settings screen.
+I fixed this problem with user default values.
+Because this was my first time using mac software, I had to take some time to adjust to different shortcuts.

 ## License